SravikaReddy31/Portfolio/README.md

-# 🌐 Personal Portfolio – D. Sravika Reddy
+# Personal Portfolio – D. Sravika Reddy

 This is my personal portfolio website built using **HTML**, **CSS**.
 It showcases my **education**, **skills**, and represents my learning journey as a **B.Tech 2nd Year CSE student**.

 ---

-## 📌 About This Portfolio
+##  About This Portfolio
 This portfolio is created to present:
 - My introduction and background
 - My education details
 - My technical and soft skills
 - My learning progress
+- My Projects

 It reflects my interest in **web development**, **programming**, and continuous learning.

 ---

-## 🚀 Features
+##  Features
 - Clean and responsive design
 - “About Me”, “Education”, and “Skills” pages
 - Modern layout with cards/sections